WE ARE HERE TO HELP

 If you are housebound or find it difficult to get around, we are here to help.

 If you would simply value a bit of company from time to time, we are here to help.

 We can sit and chat, walk the dog, help out in the house or garden, pick up some shopping, take you out, and generally lend a helping hand.

 We have a team of volunteers who have committed to helping people like you in the community.
 They will offer you friendship and support, a listening ear and a caring hand.

-Bovey Community Care is a local charitable organisation set up to provide friendly support for people living in the Bovey Tracey area.
+Bovey Community Care is a local organisation set up to provide friendly support for people living in the Bovey area.
 We aim to match you with a volunteer who will visit you regularly and possibly help out with things such as shopping and other household issues.
-The services we offer include:
+The services we may be able to offer include:

 - Companionship and a listening ear